FabienFerrero/UCA_AIOT/README.md

 Please use the official Arduino Core from RFThings repository to configure your Arduino IDE with RFThings AIoT Board: [RFThings/arduino-STM32L4](https://github.com/RFThings/arduino-STM32L4)

-`Ensure that the installed core version is 0.0.61 (or above) to be compatible with all example in this repo`
+**Ensure that the installed core version is 0.0.61 (or above) to be compatible with all examples in this repository.**

 ## Schematic